 If you plan to work only on residential projects, you don't need a general contractor license, but you'll need a license from the Residential Builders Commission.

-The application process is similar for both, but you need to meet South Carolina's licensing requirements before applying for either type of license.
+The application process is similar for both, but you need to meet the state's licensing requirements before applying for either type of license.